Detainee Visiting Regulations

 Registering For and Scheduling a Visit

-• During the registration process, new users are required to create a username and password.
+• During the registration process, new users must create a username and password.

-• Write the username and password down as it must be retained and cannot be retrieved.
+• Write the username and password down, as they must be retained and cannot be retrieved.

 • Service representatives at the Kane County Sheriff's Office cannot retrieve this information for you at a later date.